Dear Footy Pajama Companies:

 However, as soon as baby reaches toddler stage (with all the curiosity and fine motor skills that entails), the magic flap is gone.

 What the HECK were you thinking?

 Can you guess what caused this rant?
-Yep–Little Peanut unzipped her jammies and was naked as a jaybird in her crib this morning.
+Yep–Little Peanut unzipped her jammies, took off her diaper, and was naked as a jaybird in her crib this morning.
 Cute, perhaps.
 But the potential for a poo-finger-painting disaster cannot be ignored.
 I had to find a safe way to keep her pajamas on.

 Ladies and Gentlemen, I present to you the finest in toddler-proof technology.
 Soft, comfy, and already in her PJ drawer: